 A brown shield shaped insect.

 Japanese maple scale has a large host range of mostly trees and shrubs.
-It has not been found in Minnesota.
-It can be found hitchhiking on:
+It has not been found in Minnesota but is widely distributed in the eastern United States.

 • Holiday twigs and sprays of shrubs like dogwood and willow